- Open Access

 Electronic supplementary material

-Additional file 2: Screenshots of meta-analysis in ROAD queried with 19 root-preferential genes for anatomy (a) and developmental stages (b) of Affymetrix array platform, and anatomy (c) and developmental stages (d, e) of Agilent 44K array platform.
+Additional file 2: Figure S1.
+Screenshots of meta-analysis in ROAD queried with 19 root-preferential genes for anatomy (a) and developmental stages (b) of Affymetrix array platform, and anatomy (c) and developmental stages (d, e) of Agilent 44K array platform.
 (JPEG 5 MB)

 About this article